seetharaman52/smart-energy-switch/README.md

    sudo ./install.sh

 ## Manual Installation
-1. Move the `powerctl.sh` script to the chosen directory.
+1. Move the `powerctl` script to the chosen directory.
 You can use the `mv` command:
    ```bash
    sudo cp /home/user/Downloads/smart-energy-switch-main/Script/powerctl /usr/local/bin/